kingan1/Housing-Data-Visualization/README.md

 2. Type this command: `python -m pip install -U pip`
 3. Hit ENTER
 4. Type this command: `python -m pip install -U matplotlib`
+5. Hit ENTER

-5. To ensure Matplotlib is installed correctly, type this command `python`
+To ensure Matplotlib is installed correctly, follow these steps:
+1. Type this command `python`
-6. Hit ENTER
+2. Hit ENTER
-7. Type this command `import matplotlib`
+3. Type this command `import matplotlib`
-8. Hit ENTER
+4. Hit ENTER
-9. Verify the command executed with no errors
+5. Verify the command executed with no errors
 ![Image of Matplotlib](/matplotlib.png)

 # [Running the program](#running-the-program)
-Now that we have all of the libraries downloaded, we are able to start gathering and processing data!
+Now that we have all of the libraries downloaded, we can start gathering and processing data!

 ## [Download the source code](#download-source-code)
 1. Navigate to this [link](https://github.com/kingan1/Housing-data-Visualization)